From atomic to global connectivity in the structure of the SARS-CoV2-Human ACE2 receptor complex

-\dropcap{T}he outbreak of the global COVID-19 pandemic was an unprecedented humanitarian crisis demanding large scale cooperation between governments, scientists and healthcare workers for its alleviation.
-The Nobel Prizes for Chemistry in 2022 and Medicine in 2023 stand as a testament to the scientific progress made during this period in studying the virus, modelling its spread, understanding its effects and importantly, the development and effective distribution of vaccines.
-It has encompassed a plethora of experimental, theoretical and computational approaches in a variety of disciplines, including clinical research, immunology, structural and molecular biology, simulations, structural modelling, and network-based analyses.
-A large body of literature with original research, reviews, and opinions have been generously made available to the public, a few examples of which are referenced here\cite{rf1,rf2,rf3,rf4,rf4a,rf5,rf6,rf7,rf8,rf9,rf10,rf11,rf12,rf13,rf14,rf15,rf16,Nussinov2022,Levitt}.
-However, in spite of the availability of a number of vaccines, the spread of infections and the virulence of SARS-CoV2 variants, continues to be a cause for concern.
+The outbreak of the global COVID-19 pandemic was an unprecedented humanitarian crisis demanding large scale cooperation between governments, scientists and healthcare workers for its alleviation.
+The Nobel Prizes for Chemistry in 2022 and Medicine in 2023 stand as a testament to the scientific progress made during this period in studying the virus, modeling its spread, understanding its effects and importantly, the development and effective distribution of vaccines.
+It has encompassed experimental, theoretical and computational approaches in various disciplines, including clinical research, immunology, structural and molecular biology, simulations, structural modeling, and network-based analyses.
+A large body of literature has been generously made available to the public, a few examples of which are referenced here \cite{rf1,rf2,rf3,rf4,rf4a,rf5,rf6,rf7,rf8,rf9,rf10,rf11,rf12,rf13,rf14,rf15,rf16,Nussinov2022,Levitt,Atilgan2021,DiPaola2021}.
+However, despite the availability of vaccines, the spread of infections and the virulence of SARS-CoV2 variants, continues to be a cause for concern.
 Mutations in the SARS-CoV2 spike gene have altered protein binding efficiency and immunogenicity with subsequent lineages leading to variants with higher virulence and/or transmissibility.

-The evolutionary trajectory of the virus depends on the complex interplay of a number of factors including the status of vaccination, history of infection, complications in immuno-compromised patients etc. It is notable that mutations in variants generally do not occur at single points, instead taking place in multiple locations of the spike protein.
-A complete understanding of the influence of various factors and such mutations on the functions of the virus- binding efficacy, immunogenicity, and evasive strategies is yet to emerge.
-A more holistic approach that at once incorporates atomic level interactions and provides global levels of abstraction is required.
-In our work, we take such an approach, particularly focusing on the receptor binding domain (RBD) of the SARS-COV2 spike protein with the human ACE2 receptor.
+The evolutionary trajectory of the virus depends on the complex interplay of several factors including the status of vaccination, history of infection, complications in immuno-compromised patients etc. Notably, mutations in variants generally do not occur at single points, instead taking place in multiple locations of the spike protein.
+A complete understanding of external factors and such mutations on the functions of the virus- binding efficacy, immunogenicity, and evasive strategies is yet to emerge.